Student Help: Fall 2020 Online Courses

 Web Conference Class Guides

-- Webex Class Test -- Try out Webex before you need to connect to class.
+- Webex Class Test Link -- Try out Webex before you need to connect to class.

-- Zoom Conference Test -- Try out Zoom before you need to connect to class.
+- Zoom Test Link -- Try out Zoom before you need to connect to class.

 For Technical Support